winitzki/scall/README.md

 1. Fully implement the syntax and semantics of Dhall.
 All standard tests from the [dhall-lang repository](https://github.com/dhall-lang/dhall-lang) must pass.
 (This is done.)
 2. Implement JSON and YAML export.
-(In progress.)
+(This is done.)
-2. Implement tools for working with Dhall values in Scala conveniently.
+2. Implement tools for working with Dhall values in Scala conveniently (this is in progress).
 Convert between ordinary Scala types and Dhall types (both at run time and at compile time if possible).
 Most Dhall integrations only support a small subset of Dhall, but Scala has a rich type system.
 We would like to support Scala function types, Scala type constructors, higher-kinded types, and other Scala features as much as possible.